-The following Learning Center handouts provide additional information and guidance to help you write with sources:
+The following Learning Center handouts provide additional information and guidance to help you incorporate source information into your writing:

 Librarians can answer quick citation questions, help you cite difficult or unusual sources, or review your Works Cited and Reference lists before you submit your assignments.

 You can contact us by using our Ask the Librarian chat, scheduling a virtual Book a Librarian appointment, emailing us your questions, or calling to leave a message.
 A librarian will respond to you as soon as possible.

 If it's your first time working with citation and citation styles, the Learning Center tutors are the best people to help you.
 They provide in-depth assistance, can help you understand the concepts of citation and plagiarism, and will work with you to build your citations from scratch.